 On March 13, 2020, a national emergency was declared under 42 U.S.C. § 5191(b) related to Coronavirus Disease 2019 (COVID-19).
-This Notice is in response to the continuing COVID-19 public health emergency and the effects on people and the immediate risk to public health, safety, welfare and economic recovery in the fifty States and the District of Columbia.
-Though the number of COVID-19 cases began to decline following widespread introduction of vaccinations, the delta variant and lagging vaccination rates reversed that downward trajectory and have resulted in a rapid rise in infections and hospitalizations around the country.
+This Notice is in response to the continuing COVID-19 public health emergency and the effects on people and the immediate risk to public health, safety, welfare, and economic recovery in the fifty States and the District of Columbia.
+Though the number of COVID-19 cases is declining after a rapid rise in infections and hospitalizations around the country due to the omicron variant, related supply chain disruptions continue to impact the entire U.S. There is a continued public need for immediate transportation of essential supplies, equipment, and persons, which requires an adequate and sustained supply of drivers eligible to operate a CMV.
 During the COVID-19 public health emergency, many States closed or reduced hours of operation in their State Driver Licensing Agencies (SDLA) in response to the guidance from the U.S. Centers for Disease Control and Prevention (CDC), and if applicable, State and local guidance, to use social distancing to reduce the spread of COVID-19.
-While States have now reopened their SDLAs, the delta variant has impacted the pace of return to normal customer service levels in some States.
-As a result, some commercial motor vehicle (CMV) drivers may be unable to renew their driver's license or provide a medical certificate to their SDLA.
-In addition, due to limited operations or backlogs, drivers may be unable to obtain appointments for physical examinations with medical examiners to comply with the Federal Motor Carrier Safety Regulations (FMCSRs).
+While States have now reopened their SDLAs and resumed normal operations, some commercial motor vehicle (CMV) drivers who were unable to renew their driver's license or provide a medical certificate to their SDLA continue to operate with expired licenses and/or medical certificates.